Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

           same subscription and region as the Batch account.
         * (required for custom image) `node_agent` is the node agent sku id to use with this custom image.
-You can view supported base images and their node agent sku ids with the `pool listskus` command.
+You can view supported base images and their node agent sku ids with the `account images` command.
         * (optional) `native` will opt to use native Docker container support if possible.
 This provides better task management (such as job and task termination while tasks are running), in exchange for some other